Listen Transcript Share this on:

 And we would love to connect with your employees again to let them know who we are and what we do.
 Because there are too many people in this industry.

 Just don’t know that’s what I was getting at.
 So you’re.
-If this is like if, if a, if someone in needs something, they contact you guys and just apply.
-Is that the way to process it?
+If this is like if, If a someone in needs something, they contact you guys and just apply.
+Is that the way?

 06:59